ubco-cmps/cosc123_course/class/week11/test.md

 # Test

-This week is Test 4, and it will mostly be on the contents of Weeks 8-10, or Methods and Object Oriented Programming.
+This week is Bonus Test 3, and it will mostly be on the contents of Weeks 5-8, or Variables, Images, and Conditionals.

-Here is what it will cover:

-- Methods
-- Object Oriented Programming

 You will have approximately 60 minutes to do the Test.